 The institutional expectation is that students will conduct themselves in a manner that is acceptable in a learning environment.
 Behavior that endangers or infringes on the rights and safety of others is not acceptable.
 It is intended that resolution should take place at the lowest possible administrative level.
 The faculty will consult with the respective program coordinator, department chair and division dean who will assist the faculty member and student with resolution alternatives.
 Documentation of the disruption will be collected from the parties involved to gather facts and to ensure that the interests and needs of all parties are considered.

-The dean of students is the primary administrator of discipline for unacceptable conduct or for conduct which involves infraction of college rules and regulations.
+The dean of student success is the primary administrator of discipline for unacceptable conduct or for conduct which involves infraction of college rules and regulations.
 The dean (or designee) will initiate disciplinary sanctions in accordance with these regulations.
 Disciplinary proceedings are not judicial trials and need not conform to the procedural formality of a trial.

-The dean of students (or designee) will investigate any reported allegation of student misconduct before initiating disciplinary procedures.
+The dean of student success (or designee) will investigate any reported allegation of student misconduct before initiating disciplinary procedures.
 The dean may meet with any student whose conduct has been called into question.
 The student will be given the opportunity to present information regarding the incident and will receive a copy of Policy 410.0.
 Any written correspondence between the dean and the student that is not hand-delivered to the student will be sent via certified mail.

 After investigation, the dean will determine if the case should proceed.
 If proceeding, the dean will determine if an administrative hearing or hearing by a student conduct committee is appropriate.
 The hearing official will determine is the student is deemed responsible for the behavior, based on a preponderance of evidence standard.
 If 'responsible', the dean/designee or committee will impose appropriate disciplinary sanctions.
 The dean will set a time frame during which the student will either accept or reject, in writing, the disciplinary sanction.
 Failure of the student to respond in writing within the time frame will be considered as an acceptance and the discipline will become final.
 See Conduct, Due Process Appeals.

-A charge involving a student must be filed in writing with the dean of students within 30 calendar days of the alleged incident.
+A charge involving a student must be filed in writing with the dean of student success within 30 calendar days of the alleged incident.
 The dean of students must notify the student accused of the infraction.
 Failure of the student to have his/her current address on record with the college will not invalidate such notice.

 * If the investigation results from a crime of violence or non-forcible sexual offense,